How to buy MetLife (MET) shares in Australia

 MetLife share dividends

-While MetLife's payout ratio might seem fairly standard, it's worth remembering that MetLife may be investing much of the rest of its net profits in future growth.
+While MetLife's payout ratio might seem low, this can signify that MetLife is investing more in its future growth.

 Have MetLife's shares ever split?